 Know the signs and symptoms of endometriosis

-It’s the crippling condition that affects at least one in 10 women in Australia, impacting their relationships, capacity to work and study, physical health, and mental wellbeing.
+It’s the crippling condition that affects at least one in nine women in Australia, impacting their relationships, capacity to work and study, physical health, and mental wellbeing.
 Endometriosis is progressive and debilitating disease of the female reproductive system.
 It is often accompanied by chronic pain and can contribute to infertility, but early detection and treatment can help manage the condition.

 What is endometriosis?

 Endometriosis is a condition in which the tissue that normally lines the uterus – the endometrium – grows in other parts of the body, causing pain and possibly infertility.
 Stray endometrial tissue is known as endometrial implants or lesions.

 Endometriosis can affect the ovaries, fallopian tubes, bowel, and lining of the pelvis.
 Other common sites include the cervix, vagina, vulva, ureters (the tubes that connect the kidneys to the bladder) and bladder.

 Stray endometrial tissue continues to act as it usually would inside the uterus.
 It thickens, breaks down, and bleeds with each menstrual cycle.
 Because the stray tissue can’t leave the body like normal menstrual blood does, it stays inside the pelvis where it can cause inflammation in the surrounding organs.

 The presence of stray tissue can be a constant source of irritation and inflammation to the pelvic area.
 This can lead to the formation of scar tissue and adhesions, which are abnormal bands of tissue that bind the pelvic organs together.
 Normally our organs move a little as part of normal body functions like ovulating, having sex, and going to the toilet.
 Adhesions and scar tissue can make these functions very painful, which impacts quality of life.